 The opposing mountains, leaning towards each other, represent a monumental real life battle and portray the environmental and humanitarian devastation of rampant corporate greed, on one side, in opposition to the natural world and society on the other.
 Riddled with metaphors begging interpretation, the dream and animal spirit meanings are just a small part of this expansive performance and brush lightly over the surface of a much deeper and profound social massage.

-The main message being that our exploitation and destruction of the planet is starting to come unhinged as we realize that we are also destroying ourselves.
+The message being that every war is about oil and gas, including the wars to come, and our exploitation and destruction of the planet is starting to come unhinged as we realize that we are also destroying ourselves.

 VANISHING POINT: A hallmark of Renaissance image-making and Western perspective.
 Depth to the far horizon suggesting a storyline or mythology going back into the distant past and, in this case, a story projecting well into the future.
 In this work, looking over the Goddess of Love's shoulder, a rising misty ocean sits at the composition’s vanishing point and, with a heavy atmosphere and clouds looming on the horizon, prompts us into deeper contemplation of man's far reaching impact on our world.

 SYMBOLISM: As one example, the Burj Khalifa is the tallest building in the world and represents the fossil fuel industries domination of the planet.
 Big Ben, The Sydney Opera House and the Statue of Liberty are representative and can be viewed as progressive nations rising up out of the oil sands and leaning towards the natural world, as one interpretation.
-AUKUS may be another.
+AUKUS as part of the US arsenal sailing towards the next big oil and gas war is another.

 The work is a great discussion piece and there's something in it for everyone.
 Like Banksy, when words aren’t working, it becomes more than just a wonderful work of art, it's a compelling visual narrative that, at a glance, tells a story that could shift public opinion to help save the natural world along with humanity and, that’s my motivation.